tqwewe/channels-console/README.md

 ### There be bugs 🐛

 This library has just been released.
-I've tested it with several nontrivial apps, and it consistently produced reliable metrics.
+I've tested it with several apps, and it consistently produced reliable metrics.
 However, please note that enabling monitoring can subtly affect channel behavior in some cases.
 For example, using `try_send` may not return an error as expected, since the proxy layers effectively increase total capacity.
-I'm actively improving the library, so any feedback, issues, bug reports are very welcome.
+I'm actively improving the library, so any feedback, issues, bug reports are welcome.

 ## API